Religious Studies, MA

 The statement of purpose should be approximately 1,000 words and should outline the applicant's academic background, career goals and specific areas of interest in religious studies.

-The Master of Arts program in religious studies provides students with training and knowledge relevant to careers in government, nongovernmental organizations, nonprofit organizations, global relationships, intercultural understanding, foreign service, researchers, professional writing, community college teaching, journalism and publishing.
+The Master of Arts program in religious studies provides students with training and knowledge relevant to careers in government, nongovernmental organizations, nonprofit organizations, global relationships, intercultural understanding, foreign service, researchers, professional writing, journalism and publishing.

 Career examples include: